dathan/blog/content/posts/rituals_in_dev_ops.md

 I have been doing this process for over two years.
 The teams have steadily increased shared knowledge and built a consistent mechanism of sharing that knowledge of what to do for a specific incident.
 The other side of this ritual that does not get much attention is the by-products produced by the ritual for later referral.
 The documentation produced as a result of talking about the past incident is key for discovery about what to do in a future similar incident.
 This content creation allows a future engineer to search for a problem in the internal system and either find a runbook and or find the breadcrumbs to the past mitigation to produce a possible runbook.

-Thus rituals are required, beneficial, and aligns a team to the common narrow focus of getting these things to stop paging us and as a result, make the system more resilient.
+As I look past in my career, simular rituals built team trust, and asked tough team questions.
+I believe rituals are required, beneficial, and aligns a team to the common narrow focus of getting these things to stop paging us.
+As a result, aligns the team, in a trust predicatiable way for the goal of making the system more resilient.

 #### Notes